 The solution is designed to remain effective for between five to seven days, after which point it reverts back to slightly salty water that can either be poured away or reactivated.
 Our advice is to make as much as you need for the cleaning job at hand and, as it’s virtually free to make, there’s no point in storing it for days.
 You simply make it on demand.

 Yes, Toucan has been extensively tested by Professor Darren Reynolds, Head of Department of Biological Biomedical and Analytical Sciences at the University of the West of England.
-It’s also been tested by certified laboratories to EN 1276 and 13697, and is proven to be an effective way to disinfect and clean surfaces.
-These tests prove it is 99.999% effective against the likes of E. coli, MRSA, poliovirus, listeria and norovirus.
+It’s also been tested by certified laboratories to EN 14476, EN 16777, EN 1276 and EN 13697, and is proven to be an effective way to disinfect and clean surfaces.
+These tests prove it is more than 99.99% effective against the likes of coronavirus, E. coli, MRSA, poliovirus, listeria and norovirus.

 “The solutions generated by the Toucan units have been proven to destroy microorganisms very quickly and comprehensively using only water and salt,” explained Professor Reynolds.